matweaver7/ksl-notifications/README.md

 # Known issues
 Chromium and the chrome driver can get out of sync.
 I still need to figure out how to load it in dynamically based on version.

+# Legal disclaimer
+I am not responsible with what you do with this.
+Meaning if you break KSL's terms and service...that's on you.